-Online journey plannersRailfuture recommend that if you intend to book your tickets online, you should use the website of the train operator that you will be travelling with – so you may as well use that operator’s site to plan your journey as well.
+Online journey plannersRailfuture recommend that if you intend to book your tickets online, you should use the website of the train operator that you will be travelling with, because they do not add booking charges and may have special offers – so you may as well use that operator’s site to plan your journey as well.
 Their journey planners are based on one or other of the well-known journey planning websites.
 The list of train operators’ websites is given further down this page.

 There are other online journey planners: